IPS-LMU/The-EMU-SDMS-Manual/_book/query.md

 ae = load_emuDB(path2ae, verbose = F)
 ```

-## `emuRsegs`: The resulting object of a query {#sec:query-emuRsegs}
+## The resulting object of a query {#sec:query-emuRsegs}

-In `emuR` the result of a query or requery (see Section \@ref(subsec:requery)) is a pre-specified object which is a superclass of the common `data.frame`.
-R code snippet below shows the result of a slightly expanded version of the above query (`"Syllable == S"`), which additionally uses the dominates operator (i.e., the `^` operator; for further information see Section \@ref(subsubsec:query_dominationQueries)) to reduce the queried annotations to the partial hierarchy depicted in Figure \@ref(fig:amongstHier} in the *ae* demo `emuDB`.
+In `emuR` the result of a query or requery (see Section \@ref(subsec:requery)) is an object of the popular type [`tibble`](https://tibble.tidyverse.org/) (see also https://tidyverse.org/) which is a superclass of the common `data.frame`.
+R code snippet below shows the result of a slightly expanded version of the above query (`"Syllable == S"`), which additionally uses the dominates operator (i.e., the `^` operator; for further information see Section \@ref(subsubsec:query-dominationQueries)) to reduce the queried annotations to the partial hierarchy depicted in Figure \@ref(fig:amongstHier) in the *ae* demo `emuDB`.
 In this example, the classes of the resulting object including its printed output are displayed.
-The class vector of a resulting `emuRsegs` object also contains the legacy EMU system's `emusegs` class, which indicates that this object is fully backwards compatible with the legacy class and the methods available for it (see @harrington:2010a for details).
-The printed output provides information about which database was queried and what the query was as well as information about the labels, start and end times (in milliseconds), session, bundle, level and type information.
-The call to `colnames()` shows that the resulting object has additional columns, which are ignored by the `print()` function.
-This somewhat hidden information is used to store information about what the exact items or sequence of items were retrieved from the `emuDB`.
-This information is needed to know which items to start from in a requery (see Section \@ref(subsec:requery}) and is also the reason why an `emuRsegs` object should be viewed as a reference of sequences of annotation items that belong to a single level in all annotation files of an `emuDB`.
+The printed output provides information about the labels, start and end times (in milliseconds), session, bundle, level and attribute among other information which is predominantly used to store information about what the exact items or sequence of items were retrieved from the `emuDB`.
+This information is needed to know which items to start from in a requery (see Section \@ref(subsec:requery)) and is also the reason why the resulting object should be viewed as a reference of sequences of annotation items that belong to a single level in all annotation files of an `emuDB`.

 ```r